f5devcentral/f5-agility-labs-threat-stack/docs/class1/Threat_Stack_Cloud_Security_Platform.rst

 With an Amazon Web Service (AWS) profile integration, the user can see exactly what instances are protected and which are not.
 The Threat Stack Cloud Security PlatformⓇ (CSP) will always reflect the current state of your infrastructure through continuous scans for instance creation or termination, etc.
 .. image:: _static/_ServerPages_AllEC2.gif

-*Challenge 2 How To Review A Threat Stack Environment*
+**Challenge 2 How To Review A Threat Stack Environment**

-Using the information acquired above, start developing context on the infrastructure by reviewing the **servers** page.
+Using the information acquired above, start developing context on the infrastructure by reviewing the **Servers** page.

 1. Review an Agent
 2. Review AWS EC2 Inventory